AlyoshaVasilieva/luminous-ttv-ext/README.md

 ### Issues

 * In Firefox, and browsers built using its code, the extension's error failsafe code can't be used.
-If this program isn't running, you won't be able to view any streams on Twitch.
-(In Chrome-like browsers, the extension will fall back to the ad-filled stream when anything goes wrong.)
+If the server isn't running, you won't be able to view any streams on Twitch.
+(In Chrome-like browsers, this extension will fall back to the ad-filled stream when anything goes wrong.)
 * A white pixel will appear in the bottom left of the Twitch page.
 This is an ad iframe that fails to load due to being blocked.